 As HDDs contain moving mechanical parts, they are more at risk of failure than an SSD.
 Although HDDs are robustly manufactured, if yours fails, your site can go offline until a new drive is installed on the server and the data restored.
 If you don’t have your website backed up, you could lose all your data and put your entire online operations at risk.
 HDD failures are costly.
 If your business sells online, the longer you are offline the more custom you are losing.
 Your company’s reputation may also be damaged if no-one can access your site.

 The lack of moving parts in an SSD means it is far less susceptible to failure.
 This makes it a far more reliable storage device.
 Indeed, it is estimated that an SSD can maintain data integrity for over two centuries.

 Of course, if you want the best protection from downtime, your choice of web host is just as important as the type of hard disk you choose.
 You should look for a host that offers an uptime guarantee of 99.95% or higher, has backup (failover) servers available in case yours fails and protects you from hacking and malware infection.

 HDDs Vs SSDs cost vs benefits

 What’s important is whether you consider the small increase in price to be worth the benefits that SSD brings.
-Its speed and reliability are ideally suited to help websites rank higher and improve customer engagement, two crucial features of a successful website.
+Its speed and reliability is ideally suited to help websites rank higher and improve customer engagement, two crucial features of a successful website.

 You also need to take into consideration that SSDs are taking over from HDDs.
-They are now used not just in web servers but in laptops, phones and many other devices.
+They are now used not just in web servers, but in laptops, phones and many other devices.
 Eventually, HDDs will become obsolete.

 At present, most web hosting packages offer you a choice between HDD and SSD drives.
 However, SSDs are superseding HDDs because they are a faster and more liable technology.
 Because of this, those who update to SSD hosting can benefit from higher search engine ranking, increased traffic, better user engagement and increased sales.